Should we purchase a SaaS knowledge base or develop our own solution in-house? Many companies are wrestling with this issue.

 Your SaaS solution will be up-and-running right away.

 If you choose custom in-house software, there is a development period.
 If you have time to spare, then great.
-In case if not, your new knowledge base may not get completed in the time you’d like.
+In case if not, your new internal knowledge base may not get completed in the time you’d like.
 If your engineers have to split their time between your company’s flagship product and an internal tool, the external product is probably going to win.

 Whereas a SaaS knowledge base is another company’s priority.
 For you, it’s just a service that you are making use of to expedite your knowledge base creation.